Genivia/SJOT/README.md

 sjot.js is fully functional to validate JSON data, with some limitations:

-- The SJOT model checker `SJOT.check()` checks schema satisfiability per object type for up to 20 distinct properties collected from the @one, @any, @all, and @dep of that object type.
-The model checker stays silent for over 20 properties (the model satisfiability problem is NP-complete).
+- The SJOT model checker `SJOT.check()` checks schema satisfiability for up to 20 distinct properties collected from the @one, @any, @all, and @dep of an object type.
+The model checker stays silent for over 20 properties due to the excessive computational expense (the model satisfiability problem is NP-complete).

 JSON validation C/C++ API
 -------------------------